February 21, 2023

 AMBORELLANAE - MAGNOLIANAE 1 Chloranthaceae.

-LILIANAE 10 Ruppiaceae, Juncaginaceae, Xanthorrhoeaceae, Nartherciaceae, Taccaceae, Haemodoraceae, Typhaceae, Mayacaceae, Thurniaceae and Strelitziaceae.
+LILIANAE 11 Ruppiaceae, Juncaginaceae, Xanthorrhoeaceae, Nartherciaceae, Taccaceae, Haemodoraceae, Typhaceae, Mayacaceae, Thurniaceae, Strelitziaceae and Cannaceae.

 CERATOPHYLLANAE - MYROTHAMNANAE 2 Ceratophyllaceae and Buxaceae.